The intricate pattern of the brain: the memory object

 Before you recognized the object, I think that your brain tries to overlap the external object with the result of memory objects recognized within it These are just not sufficient to recognize the object.
 You might, for instance, recognize a certain shadow as a being physically part of an object, leading to an incorrect understanding.
 In this case, the shadow will trigger parts of the memory pattern that are intended to recognize physical parts of an external object.
 Since a shadow is the result of light cast and is not physical, this will result in you not being able to match this thing that you see in the distance with something in your memory pattern.
 When you come closer, and you recognize the shadow for what it is, you can start recognizing the external object for what it is.
 You can now focus on the external object without the shadow.
 By ignoring the shadow, correct micro memories can stimulate the thread to pass over the correct memory objects.

-So now these micro memories that are created when focusing only on the item and not its shadow will trigger the correct neurons in the senses, sending the cascading signal toward the WM.
-In the LTM, it will pass over the appropriate nodes, since this pathway has been paved before by recognitions of similar external objects.
-If it is a harmless external object, like a phone, not many of these memory objects will be inhibited (if any at all), and so the WM can send the signal back with the appropriate memory objects being used to overlap the external objects with mental imagery.
+So now these micro memories that are created when focusing only on the item and not its shadow will trigger the correct neurons in the senses, sending the thread towards the correct memory objects.
+In the brain, it will pass over the appropriate nodes, since this pathway has been paved before by recognitions of similar external objects.
+If it is a harmless external object, like a phone, not many of these memory objects will be inhibited (if any at all), and so the the signal can be send back with the appropriate memory objects being used to overlap the external objects with mental imagery.
 A recognition as an understanding has been created.

 Environment also matters